Patients, Providers & Caregivers

 Uplifting life for people of all stripes.

-Niemann-Pick disease type C (NPC) is an ultra-rare, genetic, progressive and fatal neurological disease that presents itself in many different ways.
+Niemann-Pick disease type C (NPC) is an ultra-rare, genetic neurological disease that presents itself in many different ways.

 Ara Parseghian Medical Research Fund – Fighting for Cure for Niemann-Pick Type C Disease